muggy8/mobile-debug/readme.md

 You can alternatively click on stats to view the headers sent and headers received as well as a good slew of other options that you may find useful if they are sent (eg request body)

+As of version 1.1.0, the XHR view will also support displaying data sent using the [fetch api](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)

 <img src="https://i.imgur.com/hHblcYZ.png">

 ## Configurations